OfficialAhmed/File-Engine/README.md

 # FEATURES

 - **File Search:** Quickly search for files based on file format, name, or content.
+Supports REGEX format
 - **Cross-Platform:** Works seamlessly on Windows, macOS, and Linux.
 - **User-Friendly Interface:** A user-friendly interface makes it easy for both beginners and power users.
 - **Detect hidden attribute** Read Files/Folders flagged as hidden